 - Record of grades or other academic performance

-- Letters of reference (you might suggest to your letter writers that they look at this site)
+- 3 recommendation letters (you might suggest to your letter writers that they look at this site)

 - TOEFL or IELTS (for applicants whose native language is not English)

-The strict deadline for the receipt of complete applications (including test scores and letters of recommendation) for entry in September is December 15.
-(We do not accept PhD applications to start at other times of the year.)
-If you're eligible for a fellowship, we'll determine this when you apply, so you don't need to mention it in your application.
+The deadline for applications (including test scores and letters of recommendation) for entry in September is December 15.
+(We don't allow doctoral students to start at other times of the year.)
+If your recommendation letters are arriving a day or two late due to circumstances beyond your control, go ahead and email us to give us a heads up.

-You can complete the entire application on-line and we prefer you use this medium.
+Please visit the graduate school website and complete the entire application on-line.
 You can get additional information from our FAQ and from the Graduate School's Web site.
 We strongly urge you to provide unofficial (scanned) copies of your transcripts as part of the electronic application.
-You will be prompted to mail an official copy of your transcript if you are accepted to the program.
+If you're accepted to the program, we'll ask you to mail an official copy of your transcript.

 Graduate applications are handled by a combination of Brown CS and the Graduate School.
-Your application is formally processed by the Graduate School.
-Its content is then read by members of Brown CS, who then forward their recommendations to the Graduate School.
-The Graduate School formally admits you to the program.
+First, your application is formally processed by the Graduate School.
+Its content is then read by members of Brown CS, who forward their recommendations to the Graduate School.
+Finally, the Graduate School formally admits you to the program.
 Therefore, you may receive correspondence from either of these entities.